Tatzelwurm

-In the folklore of the Alpine region of south-central Europe, the Tatzelwurm (/de/), Stollenwurm, or Stollwurm is a lizard-like creature, essentially a sort of dragon (see Germanic dragon), often described as having the face of a cat, with a serpent-like body which may be slender or stubby, with four short legs or two forelegs and no hindlegs, the latter a trait shared with many lindworms.
+In the folklore of the Alpine region of south-central Europe, the Tatzelwurm (/de/), Stollenwurm, or Stollwurm is a lizard-like creature, essentially a sort of dragon (see Germanic dragon), often described as having the face of a cat and a serpent-like body which may be slender or stubby.
+It is further described as having either four short legs or two forelegs with no hindlimbs, the latter a trait shared with many lindworms.
 Stories of essentially the same creature also exist in the folklore of South Sweden.

 The creature is sometimes said to be venomous, or to attack with poisonous breath (a common trait in dragons, see atter), and to make a high-pitched or hissing sound.

 Anecdotes describing encounters with the creature or briefly described lore about them can be found in several areas of Europe, including the Austrian, Bavarian, French, Italian and Swiss Alps.
 It has several other regional names, including Bergstutz, Springwurm, Praatzelwurm, and in French, arassas.

 Nomenclature

-The name Tatzelwurm is not traditionally used in Switzerland, and the creature is usually known by the Swiss as Stollenwurm or Stollwurm ("tunnel worm" or "dragon of the mine-tunnels") in the Bernese Alps.
+The name Tatzelwurm (Swiss German: Tazzelwurm) is not traditionally used in Switzerland, and the creature is usually known by the Swiss as Stollenwurm or Stollwurm ("tunnel worm" or "dragon of the mine-tunnels") in the Bernese Alps.
+The tunnel and underground motif can be found broadly elsewhere among Germanic dragons, like the lindworm, Fafnir and Nidhogg, the Swedish analogs, and flogdrake, among many more.
 Stollenwurm may also be interpreted to mean a "serpent" with "short, thick feet".
 (Note: This meaning of Stollen as "short feet" localized as the dialect of neighboring Canton of Aargau by some sources.)

 Tatzelwurm was the term localized in Bavaria, Germany (with variants Daazlwurm and Praazlwurm) according to an early study.
-But Tatzelwurm has later came into currency in Austria.
+But Tatzelwurm later came into currency in Austria.